megaoptim/megaoptim-wp/readme.txt

 - Bulk optimization for the Media Library, NextGen Libaries, MediaPress, Envira and other
 - Bulk optimization of Custom folders by your choice in your hosting account
 - Auto-optimization for the Media Library, NextGen Libraries, MediaPress, Envira and other
-- WebP Support - Convert images to WebP upon optimization and automatically replace the content images with WebP version if available
+- WebP Management (Enable/Disable WebP.
+Convert images to WebP upon optimization and automatically replace the content images with WebP version if available)
-- Option to choose thumbnail sizes you want to be optimized for both regular and retina thumbnails
+- Thumbnail Management (select which thumbnail versions to be optimized for both regular and retina)
-- Option to choose what to backup automatically
-- Auto-backups for the optimized images.
-If you don't want the results you can always restore the image from backup with a single click
-- Button to remove all the backups to free up the space if you don't plan to restore the images
-- Supports large images, no filesize limit
+- Backup Management (easily enable/disable backup for specific module or remove backups that you don't need.)
 - Supports WordPress Multisite, setup the plugin separately on the sites you want.
-- Integrates with Media Library and NextGen Galleries screens and adds buttons for optimization/restoration of specific image
 - Integrates with WP Retina 2x(Free and Pro).
-It will optimize all the retina images too
+It will optimize all the retina images too.
-- Supports Cloudflare, if you are connected to CF with plugins or you enter your credentials in the setup page it will purge the image automatically from CloudFlare cache after it is optimized
+- Supports Cloudflare, if you are using it with plugins or you enter your CF credentials in the setup page it will purge the image automatically from CloudFlare cache after it is optimized
 - Option to enable/disable auto conversion from CMYK to RGB (A better color profile for web)
 - Option to preserve EXIF data(location, time, camera model) or remove it upon the optimization
 - Option to specify maximum dimensions of optimized images.
 You may not need plugins like Imansity
 - Supports both HTTP and HTTPS
-- Supports localhost and non-public sites.
-If your site is not accessible by our server, you can still optimize images as long as you have internet access
+- Supports public, local and password protected sites.
+Huge benefits for developers with local environments.
 - Supports Basic HTTP authentication, if your site is protected with .htpasswd
 - Uses progressive JPEG for the larger images to display them faster in the browser
-- Single api key for multiple sites
 - Compatible with WP Engine, SiteGround and other hosting providers
 - Compatible with Windows/UNIX(Linux, OSx) hosting environments
-- Images that are optimized and the total saved size is less than 5% are free, no tokens are deducted
+- Images that are optimized and the total saved size is less than 5% are free, no tokens are charged
-- Optimization stats available at the <a target="_blank" href="https://megaoptim.com/dashboard">dashboard area</a>
+- Optimization stats available at the <a target="_blank" href="https://app.megaoptim.com/dashboard">dashboard area</a>
 - Dedicated support team ready to help you 24/7.

 = Have a question?
 Contact us! =